servicebinding/spec/README.md

 ## Runtime Behavior

 When a `ClusterWorkloadResourceMapping` is defined in the cluster matching a workload resource it **MUST** be used to map the binding that type.
-If no mapping is available for the type, the implementation **MUST** treat the workload resource as a PodSpecable type.
+If no mapping is available for the type, the implementation **MUST** treat the workload resource as a `PodSpec`-able type.

 If a `ServiceBinding` specifies `.spec.workload.containers` and a `MappingContainer` specifies a `name` expression, the resolved name **MUST** limit which containers in the workload are bound.
 If either key is not defined, the container **SHOULD** be bound.